muratk3n/thirdwave/en/tweets/2020/week8a.md

 I am glad Bernie is using a label that specifically ends with the word socialism, so the emphasis is squarely on that term.
-This is the best way to draw a contrast between himself and the establishment whose meager middle-ground centrism drove the Dems to the ground.
+This is the best way to draw a contrast between himself and the establishment whose meager middle-ground centrism drove Dems to the ground.

 "Why does Bernie call himself democratic socialist when he is actually a social democrat if we go by policies"